 Why is the LinkedIn logo blue?

 The LinkedIn logo has become completely blue since 2019, but this was not always the case.
-It was actually featured in black, blue, and white from 2003 to 2019. 🤔
+It was actually black, blue, and white between 2003 and 2019. 🤔

 How to make a LinkedIn resume logo?